-What is the ANL test?
+What is the acceptable noise level (ANL) test?

-When should I perform the ANL test?
+When to perform the ANL test?

 The ANL test is typically performed before the patient is given any form of amplification as a rehabilitative action for their hearing loss.

 - Launch the Affinity Suite from Noah or OtoAccess®.

 - Click on the AUD tab on the upper right hand side of the screen.
 Ensure that your Audiometry has been performed ahead of advancing into the SIN test as this determines the start level for the test.

 - Click on Menu, Tests and then select ANL

 - Once in the ANL test screen, you will see that there are 4 different conditions which you can choose to measure.